quicwg/base-drafts/draft-ietf-quic-transport.md

 Congestion Experienced (CE) codepoint set by a network device that is experiencing congestion.

-On receiving a packet with an ECT or CE codepoint, an endpoint that can acces the IP ECN codepoints increases the corresponding ECT(0), ECT(1), or CE count, and includes these counters in subsequent (see {{processing-and-ack}}) ACK_ECN frames (see {{frame-ack-ecn}}).
+On receiving a packet with an ECT or CE codepoint, an endpoint that can access the IP ECN codepoints increases the corresponding ECT(0), ECT(1), or CE count, and includes these counters in subsequent (see {{processing-and-ack}}) ACK_ECN frames (see {{frame-ack-ecn}}).